 How did Computershare process the GameStop ‘stock split’ in July 2022?

 GameStop effected a 4 for 1 ‘stock split’ through a 3 for 1 stock dividend, whereby on July 21, 2022 three additional shares were issued for every share held at record date, giving each shareholder a balance of four times the number of shares.
 Trading in the ‘split’ shares started on July 22.
-Computershare issued direct registration holding statements showing the 3 for 1 stock dividend distribution, giving the holder a balance of four times the number of pre-‘split’ shares to reflect this.
+Computershare issued statements showing the 3 for 1 stock dividend distribution, giving the holder a balance of four times the number of pre-‘split’ shares to reflect this.

 I’m a beneficial shareholder and have not received shares from the GameStop ‘stock split’ in July 2022.
 What should I do?